Dedicated Servers: How They Improve Security And Reliability

 While shared servers can be the more economical option, particularly for those with limited needs, you also need to weigh these savings against the potential threats that come from any of these attacks.
 Is the possibility of suffering an attack, as well as the costs, damage to your organization’s reputation and stress worth the slight reduction in price?

 If you use a shared server, it takes control out of your organization’s hands.
-The configuration is handled by the provider, which means that you cannot set it up according to your company’s needs and risk tolerance.

 Reliability of Shared vs Dedicated Servers

 This isn’t necessarily a problem—unless one of the other customers starts consuming all of the resources.
 If you shares a server with one of these bad neighbors, the strain can cause your services to slow down, or even become unavailable.
-In practical terms, this could result in your web site being down, your email inaccessible, an inability for your employees to send messages, of your video teleconferencing system malfunctioning.
+In practical terms, this could result in your website being down, your email inaccessible, an inability for your employees to send messages, of your video teleconferencing system malfunctioning.

 LuxSci’s Dedicated Server Options